WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 ## 3. CMIP7 facets and their documentation

 CMIP7 datasets can be identified through a series of facets that represents key attributes of the data.
-The main facets are:
+The main facets are

 * activity
 * institution